sumit-tembe/OpenVPN/README.md

 Step 10: Ensure User will get same IP from both OpenVpn servers

-Follow the given link - Setup External Storage
+Follow the given doc - How To Set Up and Configure NFS on Ubuntu 16.04.docx

     Step 11: Restart the OpenVpn server
     $ service openvpn@server restart